eliocapelati/thinkific/README.md

 - The first step was reading the document and extract some functional and non-functional requirements
 - The project structure was created using [Spring Boot and Java](https://start.spring.io/#!type=maven-project&language=java&platformVersion=2.5.5&packaging=jar&jvmVersion=11&groupId=com.thinkific&artifactId=sportsapi&name=Sports%20Management%20API&description=Demo%20project%20for%20Spring%20Boot&packageName=com.thinkific.sportsapi&dependencies=devtools,testcontainers,actuator,cloud-starter-sleuth,data-mongodb,webflux)
+  - The stack is:
+    - Java 17
+    - SpringBoot
+    - WebFlux (Reactive support)
+    - Validation
+    - MongoDB
+    - Monitoring tools (Actuator and Sleuth)
+      - Log correlation
+      - Readiness and Liveness probe
+    - Developer tools
+      - Hotswap
+      - Livereload
+    - Security
+      - API security
+      - Oauth Resource Server
+      - Auth0 library
+    - Test stack
+      - SpringBoot Starter
+      - TestContainers
+        - MongoDB
+      - Faker
 - First step was a creation of the contract of signup and login
 - Then an implementation of the process using Auth0 with tests
+- Following the contract first approach, I created the spec and implementation for Team and Player
+- I decided to take a lot of care defining the API definition to ensure the contract of the API.
+- I decided to use integration test that is close to a real scenario and trying to not mock every thing.
+  - I'm using a test container approach with real full mongodb for integration tests.
+- For the development process, I decided to use a Trunk based development.
+But in the real world working with a team, I strongly recommend using gitflow style workflow.

 ### Date